 Russia's run to the UEFA EURO 2008 semi-finals may have raised eyebrows but nobody back home was surprised by Zhirkov's dynamic performances at left-back.
-Operating as a winger, Zhirkov scored in PFC CSKA Moskva's 2005 UEFA Cup final triumph, then found the net again ten days later in the Russian Cup final.
-Those strikes were overshadowed by his stunning individual effort in a UEFA Champions League match against Hamburger SV.
-He became Russia's most expensive player when he joined Chelsea FC for a reported €18m in 2009.
+Operating as a winger, Zhirkov scored in CSKA Moskva's 2005 UEFA Cup final triumph, then found the net again ten days later in the Russian Cup final.
+Those strikes were overshadowed by his stunning individual effort in a UEFA Champions League match against Hamburg.
+He became Russia's most expensive player when he joined Chelsea for a reported €18m in 2009.
 Was back in Russia two years later.

 MF: Luka Modrić (Croatia)

 In light of his tremendous performances at UEFA EURO 2008, it seems utterly wrong for Modrić to be held responsible for Croatia's exit.
-Yet the diminutive playmaker missed his penalty in the shoot-out against Turkey, prompting quarter-finals defeat.
+Yet the diminutive playmaker missed his penalty in the shoot-out against Turkey, prompting a quarter-final defeat.
 Moments earlier Modrić looked like being the hero again when he set up a late extra-time goal for Ivan Klasnić – only for Turkey to level immediately.
-The former NK Dinamo Zagreb schemer, who had just sealed a €21m move to Tottenham Hotspur FC, illuminated the finals with his skilful runs and shrewd passes, scoring the tournament's opening goal against Austria.
+The former Dinamo Zagreb schemer, who had just sealed a €21m move to Tottenham Hotspur, illuminated the finals with his skilful runs and shrewd passes, scoring the tournament's opening goal against Austria.
+Now at Real Madrid.

 MF: Marcos Senna (Spain)

-Brazilian-born former SC Corinthians Paulista midfielder made his international debut in March 2006 after four years on Villarreal CF's books.
+The Brazilian-born former Corinthians midfielder made his international debut in March 2006 after four years on Villarreal's books.
 His superb performances in the Yellow Submarine's charge to the UEFA Champions League semi-finals earned him a place in Spain's 2006 FIFA World Cup squad.
 Although he started the first two matches, Senna would have to wait two more years to truly establish himself.
 Powerful, strong-running and tactically shrewd, the ball-winner provided an ideal platform on which the Roja's more attacking players could flourish.

 MF: Xavi Hernández (Spain)

-Xavi joined FC Barcelona aged 11, picked up his first league title in 1999 and debuted for Spain in 2000, yet it took a few years for his true talent to receive global recognition.
-His intelligent and invariably simple use of the ball mean he does always stand out, but there is no doubting the midfielder's immense contribution to the success enjoyed by Barcelona and Spain.
-Barça's record appearance maker became a Spain regular at the 2006 FIFA World Cup, and was a key figure two years later.
-His metronomic passing and superb reading of the game made him a critical part of Spain's triumph – and ultimately Player of the Tournament.
+Xavi joined Barcelona aged 11, picked up his first league title in 1999 and debuted for Spain in 2000, yet it took a few years for his true talent to receive global recognition.
+His intelligent and invariably simple use of the ball means he does not always stand out, but there is no doubting the midfielder's immense contribution to the success enjoyed by Barcelona and Spain.
+Barça's record appearance maker became a Spain regular at the 2006 FIFA World Cup and was a key figure two years later.
+His metronomic passing made him a critical part of Spain's triumph – and ultimately Player of the Tournament.
 That was only the start.

 MF: Hamit Altıntop (Turkey)

 Fatih Terim's decision to switch Altıntop from right-back to a marauding midfield role two matches into UEFA EURO 2008 was arguably the turning point in Turkey's campaign.
-Needing to beat the Czech Republic in their third match, Turkey were 2-0 down when Altıntop set up three goals in the final 15 minutes to inspire a stunning turnaround.
+Needing to beat the Czech Republic in their third match, Turkey were 2-0 down when Altıntop set up three goals in the final quarter of an hour to inspire a stunning turnaround.
 Balanced, skilful and capable of unsettling a defence with a visionary pass or penetrating dribble, he dazzled again against Croatia and scored the winning penalty in the shoot-out.
-Altıntop could not repeat the trick against his country of his birth, Germany, in the semi-finals but his star continues to shine.
+Altıntop could not repeat the trick against his country of his birth, Germany, in the semi-finals but had caught the eye enough.